-If there are any difficulties in obtaining a notional valuation from the previous provider, then Options should instead arrive at a notional valuation by assuming the monies would have enjoyed a return in line with the FTSE UK Private Investors Income Total Return Index (prior to 1 March 2017, this was called the FTSE WMA Stock Market Income Total Return Index).
+If there are any difficulties in obtaining a notional valuation from the previous providers, then Options should instead arrive at a notional valuation by assuming the monies would have enjoyed a return in line with the FTSE UK Private Investors Income Total Return Index (prior to 1 March 2017, this was called the FTSE WMA Stock Market Income Total Return Index).
 That is a reasonable proxy for the type of return that could have been achieved over the period in question.
-In my provisional decision I invited both parties to let me know if either party disagrees with the use of this Index in the event it needs to be used to calculate the loss Mr P has suffered.
-However, no response to this was received so I have decided that the above Index is appropriate.

-The notional value of Mr P's existing plan if monies hadn't been transferred (established in line with the above) less the proportion of current value of the SIPP being used for this aspect of the calculation (as at date of calculation) is Mr P's loss.
+The notional value of Mrs F's existing plans if monies hadn't been transferred (established in line with the above) less the proportion of current value of the SIPP being used for this aspect of the calculation (as at date of calculation) is Mrs F's loss.

 Compensation should be paid as calculated above promptly.
-If Options does not pay the compensation within 28 days of being notified of Mr P's acceptance of this final decision, Options is to pay 8% simple interest per year on the compensation from the date of this final decision until the date of payment.
+If Options does not pay the compensation within 28 days of being notified of Mrs F's acceptance this final decision, Options is to pay 8% simple interest per year on the compensation from the date of this final decision until the date of payment.

 I will also add here that income tax may be payable on any interest paid pursuant to this award.
-If Options deducts income tax from the interest, it should tell Mr P how much has been taken off.
-Options should give Mr P a tax deduction certificate for any interest if Mr P asks for one, so he can reclaim the tax from HM Revenue & Customs if appropriate.
+If Options deducts income tax from the interest, it should tell Mrs F how much has been taken off.
+Options should give Mrs F a tax deduction certificate for any interest if Mrs F asks for one, so she can reclaim the tax from HM Revenue & Customs if appropriate.